Tarzanagh/DADAM/README.md

 # Introduction

-DADAM is a MATLAB package of a collection of decentralized online and stochastic optimization algorithms.
+DADAM is a MATLAB package of a collection of decentralized adaptive online and stochastic optimization algorithms.
 This solves a constrained minimization problem of the form,
 $$\min_{x \in X} \frac{1}{n}\sum_{t=1}^T\sum_{i=1}^n f_{i,t}(x),$$
 where $f_{i,t}$ is a continuously differentiable function on the closed convex set $X$.